JeffyCN/mirrors/docs/Rockchip_FAQ_RGA_EN.md

 ​			The support and maintenance of the old version librga has been stopped.
 The main feature is that the SDK released before November 2020 is loaded with the old version librga.
 Some chip platforms, such as RK3399 Linux SDK released before June 2021 (V2.5 and below), are also with the old version librga.
 This version of librga cannot perfectly fit newer drivers and may have color deviation, abnormal format and other problems, so it is not recommended to use it together.
 When using a newer kernel, users are recommended to update the new version librga, and when using a newer version librga , kernel should be updated to match.

 ​			The new version librga is currently the main version of support and maintenance, the main feature is to add **im2d_api** directory under source directory.
 This version integrates with the old version librga, and introduces a simple and easy to use IM2D API, also called IM2D librga.
 The new version librga supports not only the new IM2D API, but also RockchipRga and C_XXX interfaces of older version.
-For details about API, see RGA_API_Instruction_EN.
+For details about API, see Rockchip_Developer_Guide_RGA_EN.
 This version adds the software management version number, which can be queried through **querystring(RGA_VERSION);**.

 ​			Generally, for librga support information of old and new version, it is recommended to update the overall SDK to avoid dependency problems.
 It is strongly not recommended to use the new version librga with old driver or the old version librga with new kernel.
 It may cause obvious errors in certain scenario.